There are a number of reasons a window air conditioning unit is not blowing cold air, from a dirty filter to simply being worn out.

 There is no need to open the unit up to see if it is turning as you should be able to feel the air moving past the outside of the unit.

-Be sure to check the outside fan when the unit is not working which is when it should be on and blowing hot air away.
+Be sure to check the outside fan when the unit is not working since it should be on and blowing hot air away.

 It is basically a pump that cycles the refrigerant throughout a unit.